Benton, New Hampshire: History

 The town was granted by Governor Benning Wentworth on January 31, 1764, to Theophilus Fitch and others.
 It was named "Coventry" after Coventry, Connecticut, hometown to many of the settlers, who arrived shortly after the beginning of the Revolution.
 At the suggestion of Governor Isaac Hill, the name was changed on December 4, 1840, to Benton, in honor of Thomas Hart Benton, the Missouri senator who championed American westward expansion.

 With a rough and mountainous terrain, the town was not suited for agriculture.
 But Benton had water power sites and abundant forests.
 By 1859, when the population was 478, there were five sawmills producing a large quantity of lumber.
 The Boston, Concord & Montreal Railroad ran through the town, which once included the village of Glencliff.

 Atop Mount Moosilauke in 1860 was built the Prospect House, later renamed the Tip Top House, a stone hotel with accommodations for 35 hikers.
 A carriage road was built to the summit in 1870, so the hotel was enlarged in 1872 to accommodate 50 guests.
 In 1920, the hotel and land were given to Dartmouth College, but in 1942, the Tip Top House burned.

 Geography

-According to the United States Census Bureau, the town has a total area of 125.4 km2, of which 124.8 km2 are land and 0.6 km2 are water, comprising 0.47% of the town.
-It is drained primarily by Oliverian Brook and the Wild Ammonoosuc River, and the Baker River drains the southeast corner.
-The Oliverian Brook and Wild Ammonoosuc portion of the town is within the Connecticut River watershed, while the small part in the southeast corner is in the Merrimack River watershed.
+Benton is in northwestern New Hampshire, in the northern part of Grafton County.
+According to the U.S. Census Bureau, the town has a total area of 125.4 km2, of which 124.8 km2 are land and 0.6 km2 are water, comprising 0.47% of the town.
+It is drained primarily by Oliverian Brook and the Wild Ammonoosuc River; the Baker River drains the southeastern corner.
+The Oliverian Brook and Wild Ammonoosuc portion of the town is within the Connecticut River watershed, while the small part in the southeastern corner is in the Merrimack River watershed.
 The highest point in town is the summit of Mount Moosilauke, at 4802 ft above sea level.

 The northern corner of Benton is crossed by New Hampshire Route 116.